-Law firm Hagens Berman that shot to fame when they pulled Google to court over the alleged monopoly in making Google as the default search engine on Android devices is now set for another showdown.
+Law firm Hagens Berman that has been working on the xarelto class action but shot to fame when they pulled Google to court over the alleged monopoly in making Google as the default search engine on Android devices is now set for another showdown.
 The latest lawsuit is against Google Adsense, and the alleged claim is that the search company is shutting down Adsense accounts just before the payouts are due.
 The law firm is representing all the disgruntled ex-Adsense users.

 Steve Berman, the attorney who is running the case said – “This wrongful practice has sparked numerous bitter complaints from website owners across the Web, with some reporting losses reaching thousands of dollars a pop,”